llukad/deej-plus/README.md

+# deej-plus

+This is an "upgrade" to the deej project.
+Besides volume sliders, I incorporated buttons and knobs to do many different things with my computer.

+The additional features are the following:

+- Launch Spotify hotkey
+- Media controls
+- Monitor brightness control
+- Monitor color profiles hotkeys
+- Delayed shutdown timer
+- Open website hotkey
+- Run a command in a terminal hotkey
+- VPN on/off switch for Wireguard tunnel

+**These features were only tested on Windows, and for some of them I can say that they for sure won't work elswhere!**

+The design of the actual control panel can be found [here](https://cad.onshape.com/documents/3d5165aa824e17ed783c0301/v/a0748815f4f98cb6fc5b54ee/e/60d04f379d54e76f55110f3a?renderMode=0&uiState=667be638b5050260aec877bb)

+**There's no tutorial about how to make this project yourself, so I hope you know golang and arduino.
+If you need some help, feel free to contact me.**

 # deej

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
 It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.